AAlab1819/HerbieSinadia-01082170022/Week01 - Intro/README.md

 common divisors except 1)

 My solution to this problem is by performing operations depending on the number.
 First, I create two variables 'a' (the numerator) and 'b' (the denominator).
-Then we go through an "if-else" statement depending whether the numberis even or odd.
+Then we go through an "if-else" statement depending whether the number is even or odd.

 If the number is even, we get the numerator by dividing the original number by 2 and then subtracting it by 1 (a = (num/2)-1).
 The denominator is then obtained by dividing the number by 2 and then adding it by 1 (b = (num/2)+1).
 In most cases, the numerator